 - 1. Read the safety information that begins on page v and "Installation guidelines" on page 7. - 2.
 Turn off the server and peripheral devices, and disconnect the power cord and all external cables.
 Remove the cover. - 3.
-If the adapter is a ServeRAID 8i controller, complete the following steps to install the low-profile expansion-slot bracket on the adapter: - a.
-Unscrew the two screws that hold the large expansion-slot bracket on the adapter. - b.
-Remove the large bracket. - c.
-Install the low-profile (small) expansion-slot bracket in the same position on the adapter. - d.
-Reinstall the two screws that you removed in step 3a. - 4.
 Grasp the riser card at the rear edge and lift to remove the riser-card assembly.
 Place the riser-card assembly on a flat, static-protective surface.

-5. Remove the expansion-slot cover on the slot you intend to use.
+4. Remove the expansion-slot cover on the slot that you intend to use.